MarkWilcock/Python-Course/Setup Python.md

 1. Use the blue button at top right of the page to sign in (or create a new free Google account).
 This may involve some two factor autentication message to your mobile or email.
 1. From the menu, click on File then Open Notebook.
 A dialog box appears.
 Choose GitHub from the vertical list of the left and enter https://github.com/MarkWilcock/Python-Course into the "Enter a GitHib URL..." text box
 1. This will show a list of the Python notebooks in this course.
 Select a notebook.
 One good choice for getting started is 'pandas_seaborn_intro_lesson.ipynb'
-1. his should bring up a browser page with a Colab development environment that looks like this.
+1. This should bring up a browser page with a Colab development environment that looks like this.
 If you get here Congratulations!
 ![Colab GitHub start page](./resources/colab-start-page-intro-pandas.png)

 ## GitHub Codespaces

-GitHub Codespaces also offers a Python (and other) environemnt from the browser.
+GitHub Codespaces also offers a Python (and other) environment available from the browser.
 The Python environment uses a very nice code editor, VSCode.

 Here are brief step-by-step instructions.
 1. In a browser go to  https://github.com/features/codespaces